solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 1. Decomposable in acid 53.05
 2. Indecomposable in acid 45.42

-The composotion of the silicates of 1 and 2 was also found
+The composition of the silicates of 1 and 2 was also found

 | 1 | 2
 Silica | 26.26 with 14.22 O | 53.21 with 28.38 O